rekha-balan/azure-docs-test2-pr.nl-NL/articles/cloud-services/cloud-services-diagnostics-powershell.md

 ms.devlang: dotnet
 ms.topic: article
 ms.date: 09/06/2016
-ms.author: adegeo
+ms.author: jeconnoc
-ms.openlocfilehash: 6c68ec173fad1800a63a827028ed5481a4e7f5c8
+ms.openlocfilehash: 4c4b5491bba072ba22ec20e164b7315691877a22
-ms.sourcegitcommit: 5b9d839c0c0a94b293fdafe1d6e5429506c07e05
+ms.sourcegitcommit: d1451406a010fd3aa854dc8e5b77dc5537d8050e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/02/2018
+ms.lasthandoff: 09/13/2018
-ms.locfileid: "44549431"
+ms.locfileid: "44804887"
 ---
 # <a name="enable-diagnostics-in-azure-cloud-services-using-powershell"></a>Enable diagnostics in Azure Cloud Services using PowerShell
 You can collect diagnostic data like application logs, performance counters etc. from a Cloud Service using the Azure Diagnostics extension.
 This article describes how to enable the Azure Diagnostics extension for a Cloud Service using PowerShell.
-See [How to install and configure Azure PowerShell](/powershell/azureps-cmdlets-docs) for the prerequisites needed for this article.
+See [How to install and configure Azure PowerShell](/powershell/azure/overview) for the prerequisites needed for this article.

 ## <a name="enable-diagnostics-extension-as-part-of-deploying-a-cloud-service"></a>Enable diagnostics extension as part of deploying a Cloud Service
 This approach is applicable to continuous integration type of scenarios, where the diagnostics extension can be enabled as part of deploying the cloud service.
-When creating a new Cloud Service deployment you can enable the diagnostics extension by passing in the *ExtensionConfiguration* parameter to the [New-AzureDeployment](https://msdn.microsoft.com/library/azure/mt589089.aspx) cmdlet.
-The *ExtensionConfiguration* parameter takes an array of diagnostics configurations that can be created using the [New-AzureServiceDiagnosticsExtensionConfig](https://msdn.microsoft.com/library/azure/mt589168.aspx) cmdlet.
+When creating a new Cloud Service deployment you can enable the diagnostics extension by passing in the *ExtensionConfiguration* parameter to the [New-AzureDeployment](/powershell/module/servicemanagement/azure/new-azuredeployment?view=azuresmps-3.7.0) cmdlet.
+The *ExtensionConfiguration* parameter takes an array of diagnostics configurations that can be created using the [New-AzureServiceDiagnosticsExtensionConfig](/powershell/module/servicemanagement/azure/new-azureservicediagnosticsextensionconfig?view=azuresmps-3.7.0) cmdlet.

 The following example shows how you can enable diagnostics for a cloud service with a WebRole and WorkerRole, each having a different diagnostics configuration.